 To sum up, I’ve shown that faith and reason are friends and not foes.
 They work together in support of one another.
 We’ve looked at the nature of faith, the nature of truth claims, the value of doubt, and the myth of neutrality showing that faith with reason is the optimal formula for belief.
 Like a composer and conductor, faith and reason work together to create a beautiful symphony that performs on the human heart and inspires conviction, hope, and purpose.

-I’m indebted to Gregory E. Ganssle’s Thinking About God for most of this material.
+I’m indebted to Gregory E. Ganssle’s Thinking About God for much of this material.